 Studies have shown that exercise appears to increase the number of certain cells that help boost immune activity and increase lean muscle mass.

-Later you can do high intensity interval training (HIIT) to get faster results in a shorter period of time.
+Later you can do high-intensity interval training (HIIT) to get faster results in a shorter period of time.

-Vaccines and BMI over 25
+Vaccines and BMI above 25

-- Obesity can make the flu vaccine less effective and offer less protection, according to what was published in the International Journal of Obesity on June 6, 2017 by scientists at the University of North Carolina at Chapel Hill.
+- Obesity may make the flu vaccine less effective and offer less protection, according to what was published in the International Journal of Obesity on June 6, 2017 by scientists at the University of North Carolina at Chapel Hill.

-- A study of 1,200 individuals vaccinated over the course of two flu seasons found that twice as many obese participants contracted the flu compared to those of healthy weight.
+- A study of 1,200 vaccinated individuals over the course of two flu seasons found that twice as many obese participants contracted the flu compared to those of healthy weight.

 And hopefully, more attention will be paid to the effects of nutrition and lifestyle on susceptibility and survival.